Free Shipping on Orders of $50 or more.

 Author Biography

-Victor B. Howard was professor of history of Morehead State University and author of Religion and the Radical Republican Movement, 1860-1870, Conscience and Slavery, and The Evangelical War Against Slavery and Caste: The Life and Times of John G. Fee.
+Victor B. Howard was professor of history of Morehead State University and author of Black Liberation in Kentucky, Conscience and Slavery, and The Evangelical War Against Slavery and Caste: The Life and Times of John G. Fee.

 Number of Pages: 312